The dual of Brown representability for some derived categories: Introduction

 \section{Introduction}

 The relevance of derived categories in algebraic geometry has been understood since the time of Grothendieck and his school.
 When one works with derived categories, an important problem is to construct adjoints.
-To do this one formal tool is the celebrated Brown Representablity Theorem.
-This property is formulated in a general abstract setting, namely for a triangulated category with coproducts by Neeman in \cite{N}.
-A main problem which remained open in Neeman's book is if the dual of a well--generated triangulated category satisfies Brown representability.
-In this note we show that, in some particular cases this question has a positive answer.
+The main formal tool used for doing this is the celebrated Brown Representablity Theorem.
+This theorem is formulated in a general abstract setting, namely for a triangulated category with coproducts, by Neeman in \cite{N}.
+A main problem which remained open in Neeman's book is whether the dual of a well--generated triangulated category satisfies Brown representability.
+In order to fix our notions, let us say that Brown representability holds for a triangulated category with coproducts if every cohomological functor which sends coproducts to products is representable (by a contravariant hom--functor).
+For the dual statement, the triangulated category which we work in should have products and every homological product preserving functor has to be representable (by a covariant hom--functor).
+In this paper, we show that Brown representability is satisfied by the dual of some well--generated triangulated categories.
 Note that the derived category of quasi--coherent sheaves over a nice enough scheme (including the projective space of finite dimension over a commutative ring with one) fulfills our hypotheses, hence its dual must satisfy Brown representability.
-The same is true for the full subcategory of the derived category of all sheaves over an algebraic stack consisting from complexes with quasi--coherent cohomology.